DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * Long press the Forward (or Backward) key (see `Long Press Mode`_).

-One of these methods must also be used in order to leave an input area.
+One of these methods must also be used in order to leave an input area (see `Input Areas`_).

 Navigating with the Directional Keys
 ------------------------------------